Help & Advice Articles, Videos and How-to-Guides

 As a student, you are unlikely to be looking for luxury apartments or new builds.
 You want to rent an affordable student house that is big enough for all of your friends and still leaves you with money leftover.

 When looking at larger, more affordable houses in student areas, you are likely to find houses that have been neglected by landlords.
 The amount of neglect can vary dramatically.

 There will be certain things you are willing to compromise on when choosing a property.
 However, there are major issues like damp that can end up being bad for your health, and damage your clothes and possessions.

 This guide is split in two – one section helps you spot damp and avoid damp properties and the second is for those of you who are already living in damp properties and want to take action to get it sorted.

 As specialists in dealing with damp, Permagard want to help you spot damp and judge how bad it is.
 This way you can make an informed decision when it comes to choosing a student property.

-How to spot damp before moving into your student house
+How to spot damp when viewing a student house

 When you are looking around a potential property, there are a few key areas where you should check for the tell tale signs of damp.
 Problems with damp aren’t always found until it’s too late but this should help.

 It may seem like common sense but if there are current tenants in the property when you are shown round then ask the question: “Have you had any problems with damp?”
 Anyone that has suffered the effects of damps will want to warn you against it.
 Also, don’t let the letting agent rush you around the property.
 Take your time and perform the checks detailed below.

 There are different types of damps that can affect a property.
 We will take you through how to spot each type with pictures and a basic summary: